 The International Christian Church Network originally emphasised Charismatic in it’s name.
 This was because the Greek word charis, which is the English transliteration of the Greek word for grace, and mata, which is the Greek word meaning gifts.
-Charismatic therefore means ‘grace gifts’.
+Charismatic therefore means ‘grace gifts.’

 Within the Bible, there are three lists of the ‘gifts of the Spirit.’
 These three main passages are Romans 12:6-8; 1 Corinthians 12:4-11; and 1 Corinthians 12:28.
 In Romans 12 we read about: prophesying, serving, teaching, encouraging, giving, leadership, and mercy.
 The list in 1 Corinthians 12:4-11 includes: the word of wisdom, the word of knowledge, faith, healing, miraculous powers, prophecy, distinguishing between spirits, speaking in tongues and the interpretation of tongues.
 In 1 Corinthians 12:28 we read about the gifts of healings, helps, governments, diversities of tongues.

-We at TICCN are keen to encourage people to ensure that the fruit of the Holy Spirit is in evidence in those who exercise the gifts of the Holy Spirit.
-We find the fruit listed in Galatians 5:22-23, “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.”
+TICCN is keen to encourage people that the fruit of the Holy Spirit is in evidence in those who exercise the gifts of the Holy Spirit.
+We find the fruit listed in Galatians 5:22-23, ‘But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.’